yasmeenbvb/CRWR2900-draft/draft.md

 Notes from Today:

 I sat in the sun today which was nice.
 I actually never really sit in the sun anymore, and I didn't realize until today that it was something I was lacking.
 I watched everyone rush to the labryth, and walk through at their own pace, and I have every intention of taking my turn, but for some strange reason, all I wanted to do was sit in the sun.
+I'm really a busy person.
+I have 5 classes this semester.
+4 literature classes, and this creative writing.
+I work full time as an office assistant.
+So, I don't often have time to just sit in the sun.
+So it was nice to do that today.
+It felt zen.
+And realxing.
+I just sat there, writing in my journal.